arshamalh/twigo/README.md

 ```

 If the tweet doesn't exist or it's from a suspended account,
-we will return an empty struct instead, like this:
+twigo will return an empty struct instead,
 You should get tweet.ID and see if it's a "" or not.

 ```go